OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:21

-> You rebuke the arrogant, the cursed,
+> You rebuke the proud, the cursed,
-> Who wander from Your commandments.
+> Who stray from Your commandments.

 ## Psalm 119:22